kuiperzone/PupNet-Deploy/README.md

     will contain the final deploy output files.
 If empty, it defaults to the location of this file.
     Example: OutputDirectory = Deploy/bin

-    ** OutputVersion **
-    Boolean (true or false) which sets whether to include the application version in the filename of the package (i.e. 'HelloWorld-1.2.3-x86_64.AppImage').
-It is ignored if the output filename is specified at command line.
-    Example: OutputVersion = false

     ########################################
     # APPIMAGE OPTIONS
     ########################################

     ** AppImageArgs **
     Additional arguments for use with appimagetool.
 Useful for signing.
 Default is empty.

+    ** AppImageVersionOutput **
+    Boolean (true or false) which sets whether to include the application version in the AppImage filename, i.e. 'HelloWorld-1.2.3-x86_64.AppImage'.
+Default is false.
+It is ignored if the output filename is specified at command line.
+    Example: AppImageVersionOutput = false

     ########################################
     # FLATPAK OPTIONS